tarantool/doc/doc/reference/reference_lua/msgpack.rst

             -   Get an iterator over the MsgPack data

         *   -   :ref:`iterator_object:decode_array_header() <msgpack-object-iterator-methods>`
-            -   Decode a MsgPack array header under the cursor and return the number of elements in the array
+            -   Decode a MsgPack array header under the iterator cursor, return the number of elements in the array, and advance the cursor

         *   -   :ref:`iterator_object:decode_map_header() <msgpack-object-iterator-methods>`
-            -   Decode a MsgPack map header under the cursor and return the number of key value pairs in the map
+            -   Decode a MsgPack map header under the iterator cursor, return the number of key value pairs in the map, and advance the cursor

         *   -   :ref:`iterator_object:decode() <msgpack-object-iterator-methods>`
-            -   Decode a MsgPack value under the iterator cursor and advance the cursor
+            -   Decode a MsgPack value under the iterator cursor, return the corresponding Lua object, and advance the cursor

         *   -   :ref:`iterator_object:take() <msgpack-object-iterator-methods>`
-            -   Return a MsgPack value under the iterator cursor as a MsgPack object without decoding
+            -   Return a MsgPack value under the iterator cursor as a MsgPack object without decoding and advance the cursor

         *   -   :ref:`iterator_object:skip() <msgpack-object-iterator-methods>`
             -   Advance the iterator cursor by skipping one MsgPack value under the cursor